When Selenium cannot launch Chrome, the first thing to do is check the ChromeDriver version.

 driver.quit()

-Use It Directly in a Selenium Script
+Use the Tool Directly from a Selenium Script

 from get_chrome_driver.core import GetChromeDriver